 - Presentation with Slide and video chat with Hangouts

-Google Classroom offers a home page where activity is clearly shown with a feed showing posts students have made, newly added materials, assignments and more.
+Google Classroom offers a home page on which activity is clearly shown in a feed with posts students have made, newly added materials, assignments, and more.

-Classwork allows teachers to upload materials, create assignments and quizzes using Google Forms, and they can pose questions.
+Classwork allows teachers to upload materials, create assignments and quizzes using Google Forms, and pose questions.

 People shows all the learners and educators, including those who haven't responded to your invitation to join.

-Grades is a chart which shows assignments and students where the teachers enters the grades -– which is shared with each student privately.
+Grades is a chart that shows assignments and students and is where the teachers enters grades -– which is shared with each student privately.
 More on that below.

-Depending on the settings, students are able to comment on each other's posts which can go a long way to help build a sense of collaboration.
+Depending on the settings, students are able to comment on one another's posts, which can support collaboration.

-Making announcements is a simple and minimal feature akin to tweets with no rich-text formatting.
-However, you can attach links, YouTube clips and documents though, so it's very useful yet succinct.
-These announcements can be tagged with topics to make it even more clear to students.
+Making announcements is a simple and minimal feature akin to social media with no rich-text formatting.
+However, you can attach links, YouTube clips, and documents though, so it's very useful yet succinct.
+These announcements can be tagged with topics for even more clarity and organization.

-Questions is another feature that allows teachers to help students engage more.
-Assign a question to the class or individual students, with short answer or multiple choice answer options.
+Questions is another feature that provides an opportunity to increase engagement.
+For example, assign a question to the class or individual students, with short answer or multiple choice answer options.
 While this pales in comparison to the likes of Blackboard, you can use Google Forms to create self-grading, multiple choice assessments.

-When it comes to Announcements, Assignments and Questions the really useful feature is an ability to save to draft, set to publish at a certain time or push right out.
-This gives teachers the ability to plan and prepare well ahead of time.
+When it comes to Announcements, Assignments, and Questions, the really useful feature is an ability to save to draft, set to publish at a certain time, or push out immediately.
+This flexibility gives teachers the ability to plan and prepare well ahead.